If you haven't already done so, in your Google Cloud Platform (GCP) project, enable the Google Workspace Marketplace SDK.

 Provide a complete list of the OAuth scopes your app requires.
 The OAuth scopes you enter here should match what you display in your OAuth consent screen and if applicable, Apps Script manifest.

-If you include more than one app integration, make sure you add the scopes from each one to the G Suite Marketplace SDK App Configuration page and your OAuth consent screen.
+If you include more than one app integration, make sure you add the scopes from each one to the Google Workspace Marketplace SDK App Configuration page and your OAuth consent screen.

 Always use the narrowest scopes possible (for example, don't include a full Drive scope if you only need a read-only scope).